pascalpoizat/idris-book/README.md

 - [x] chapter 12 (mutable state, state management, record update syntax)
 - [x] chapter 13 (state machines, protocols in types, preconditions/postconditions, dependent types in states)
 - [x] chapter 14 (handling errors in state transitions, security properties in types, abstract vs concrete state)

-*note:* some functions are partial in examples or exercises while they seem to be total in the book.